sydnet-help/sydnet/content/docs/htad_intro.markdown

 # Add menu entry to sidebar.
-linktitle = "How to Analyse Data: Introduction" [menu.docs] parent = "How to Analyse Data" weight = 30
+linktitle = "How to Analyse Data: Introduction" [menu.main] linktitle = "How to Analyse Data: Introduction" [menu.docs] parent = "How to Analyse Data" weight = 30